CSCfi/csc-env-julia/README.md

 ## Synchronizing LUMI installation
 LUMI has four independent Lustre file systems, `/pfs/lustrep{1,2,3,4}`.
 The `/appl` directory is a symbolic link to one of the `/pfs/lustrep{1,2,3,4}/appl` directories, depending on the node.
-To make LUMI installation available from all of the Lustre file systems, we must synchronize the installations afterwards using the `/appl/local/csc/bin/sync_appl_csc.sh` script.
+To make LUMI installation available from all of the Lustre file systems, we must synchronize the installation across all Lustre file systems afterwards as follows:

 ```bash
 bash /appl/local/csc/bin/sync_appl_csc.sh /appl/local/csc/<install-dir>